Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Implementation Details

-Obviously the first stopping criterion is more straight forward, and thus recommended for practical usage.
-We introduce the second one here just for demonstration in Section~\ref{sec:numerical}.

-The column locking strategy is decided by the error propagation among columns.
-From Section~\ref{sec:localconv}, Lemma~\ref{lem:multi-vec-linear} has already hinted the error propagation.
-However, we found that the error amplification in Lemma~\ref{lem:multi-vec-linear} is much larger than what we found in our numerical results, which is due to the the loose estimation in the proof.
-Here we give an intuitive but more helpful discussion on the error propagation.
-More specifically, We ignore high order terms (higher than the first order) and estimate each component in the error vector.
-Let $\veps_i^{(t)} = \left(\veps_{i,1}^{(t)}, \cdots, \veps_{i,n}^{(t)}\right)^\top$ be the error of $x_i^{(t)}$ projected to eigenvectors of $A$, \ie, $\veps_i^{(t)} = U^\top \left(x_i^{(t)}-x_i^* \right)$.
-The projected error $\veps_i^{(t)}$ here is consistent with the definition in Section~\ref{sec:localconv} where we assume $A$ is diagonal.
-The error in $i$-th column of \eqref{alg:triofm-obj1}, without higher order terms, obeys,
+The column locking strategy depends on the error propagation among columns.
+Lemma~\ref{lem:multi-vec-linear} hints the error propagation.
+However, we find that the error estimation in Lemma~\ref{lem:multi-vec-linear} is pessimistic.
+Here we give an intuitive but helpful discussion on the error propagation, where higher order terms in the error vector are ignored.
+Let $\veps_i^{(t)} = \left( \veps_{i,1}^{(t)}, \cdots, \veps_{i,n}^{(t)} \right)^\top$ be the error of $x_i^{(t)}$ projected to eigenvectors of $A$, \ie, $\veps_i^{(t)} = U^\top \left(x_i^{(t)}-x_i^* \right)$.
+The projected error $\veps_i^{(t)}$ here is consistent with the notations in Section~\ref{sec:localconv}, where $A$ is assumed to be diagonal.
+The error in $i$-th column of \eqref{alg:triofm-obj1}, without higher order terms, admits,